cofob/tailscale-cloudflare-dnssync/README.md

-cf-key=             # mandatory; cloudflare api key cf-domain=          # mandatory; cloudflare domain cf-sub=             # optional; add a subdomain
+cf-key=             # mandatory; cloudflare api key cf-domain=          # mandatory; cloudflare domain cf-sub=             # optional; add a subdomain cf-sub-ipv4=        # optional; add an IPv4-only subdomain cf-sub-ipv6=        # optional; add an IPv6-only subdomain

 ts-tailnet=         # mandatory in tailscale mode; tailnet name ts-key=             # mandatory in tailscale mode if apikey is used; tailscale api